-Retrieving four tags when the seals returned 2 months later, the team could see that most of the animals had headed off on a 3000 km odyssey deep into regions of the ocean packed with fish.
-However, one intrepid Argentinian seal circumnavigated Cape Horn, eventually traveling 2300 km before locating fish off the coast of Chile.
-Then, after months of scrutinizing the seals’ maneuvers while painstakingly analyzing more than 2000 bioluminscent flashes over depths ranging from 79 to 719 m, Goulet and Johnson realized that the flashing animals were trying to scare off their attackers.
+Retrieving four tags when the seals returned 2 months later, the team could see that most of the animals had headed off on a 3,000 km (1,900 mi) odyssey deep into regions of the ocean packed with fish.
+However, one intrepid Argentinian seal circumnavigated Cape Horn, eventually traveling 2,300 km (1,400 mi) before locating fish off the coast of Chile.
+Then, after months of scrutinizing the seals’ maneuvers while painstakingly analyzing more than 2000 bioluminescent flashes over depths ranging from 79 to 719 m (260 to 2,360 ft), Goulet and Johnson realized that the flashing animals were trying to scare off their attackers.

 “The prey always emits a flash the second the seal launches an attack, which suggests that the flash is a defensive reaction when the prey realizes it is being attacked,” says Goulet.
 In addition, the seals quickly snapped up fish that failed to light up while they had a harder time capturing dinner when their snack dazzled them unexpectedly.
 However, one seal seemed to have turned the tables on its daring diet by tricking its victims into giving themselves away with a subtle twitch of the head that triggered a revealing flash.